extension/publish/wp-content/plugins/talki-embeddable-forums/readme.txt

 = I have a question =

-Go to http://help.tal.ki/ or email questions@tal.ki and we'll respond.
+Go to http://help.talkiforum.com/ or email questions@talkiforum.com and we'll respond.

 == Screenshots ==

-1. A listing of topics in a typical Tal.ki forum
+1. A listing of topics in a typical Talki forum
-1. A Tal.ki forum embedded in an example Wordpress blog
+1. A Talki forum embedded in an example Wordpress blog

 == Changelog ==
+= 1.3.0 =
+Mar 21, 2012: Fixed issues when reinstalling Talki after removing the plugin or deleting a Forum page.

+= 1.2.0 =
+Feb 10, 2012: Updates for Wordpress 3.0 and a couple of bug fixes.

 = 1.1.6 =
 May 19, 2010: Adds a "Recent posts" widget that can be used in the sidebar!

 = 1.1.5 =
-May 12, 2010: Fixed issues with some installs of new tal.ki's.
+May 12, 2010: Fixed issues with some installs of new talki's.
 No need to upgrade.

 = 1.1.4 =
 May 11, 2010: Fixed issue so "Editor" roles on Wordpress are set to "Moderators" on the forum.
 Admins of Wordpress are automatically Admins of the forum.